Bee Services in Austin TX

 Since we know more about the declining bee populations and the causes, we can take steps to protect our winged friends.
 Relocating and delivering hives to beekeepers is one step in the right direction.

 Remember, if the hive melts or any traces remain after removal, bees may return.
-We offer effective, safe bee removal so you can rest easy knowing they won’t come back to your home.
+We offer effective, safe bee elimination so you can rest easy knowing they won’t come back to your home.

 Africanized Honey Bees in Austin, Texas